 Some people on a low carb or keto diet feel like they have to avoid all fruits.
 That’s simply not true, and my sweet tooth often craves a good almond flour raspberry muffin.
 Berries are healthy and can be eaten in moderation just like anything on a keto diet.

-What have I cut out this year?
+What seeds have I cut out of my keto vegetable garden?

 I chose not to include some of my usual staples this year because they don’t aline with the keto diet.
 They are not keto plants.
 Most are high carb or high sugar content, and so not ones I want to tempt myself with or actually use.

 - Sweet potatoes

 - Jack-be-little pumpkins

 What are some of the flowers I love?